chandru369/market_simplified_task/README.md

 # market_simplified_task
-This project is done in react native expo cli. npm install to install the modules expo start to start the dev mode scan the qr code from the expo app in mobile project will run. app sample images are provides in snapshots folder
+This project is done in react native expo cli. <br />
+npm install to install the modules <br />
+expo start to start the dev mode <br />
+scan the qr code from the expo app in mobile <br />
+project will run. <br />
+app sample images are provides in snapshots folder <br />

 #explanation